West Indies women's cricket team in India in 1976–77

 The West Indies women's cricket team toured India in October and November 1976.
 They played India in a six Test match series, which ended as a 1–1 draw.
 The matches were the first ever played by the India women's team.

+India won the fourth Test in Patna on 19 November, recording its first ever Test match victory.